dhlorenz/safot/Material/Tutorials/sml/functions.md

 ### partial application

-AKA=partial evaluation
+AKA - Partial Evaluation

-You don't have to provide subsequent arguments
+You don't have to provide subsequent arguments:

 ```sml
 prefix "Dr. ";